AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-file-type-settings.md

 **Page Layout:** Select the type of page layout for the PDF document.

 **Magnification:** Choose preset magnification for the initial view of the PDF document or select a custom value.
-Choosing a default setting indicates that the default Acrobat magnification will be used.
+Choosing a default setting indicates that the default Acrobat magnification is used.

 **Open To Page Number:** Specify the page number that the PDF opens to.